-Depicting majestic religious fervour, Krishna Janmashtami is a Hindu festival, celebrating the birth of the God Krishna, the eighth avatar of Lord Vishnu.
+Depicting majestic religious fervour, Krishna Janmashtami is a religious Hindu festival, celebrating the birth of Lord Krishna, the eighth avatar of Lord Vishnu.
 This festival falls on Ashtami, the eighth day of the Krishna Paksha as per the Hindu lunar calendar in the month of Shravana.
 As per the Gregorian calendar, it mostly falls in the month of August.

 Lord Krishna is considered to be a widely worshipped God in Hinduism.
 Considered as the supreme God, he is revered as a being full of compassion and love.
 There are innumerable stories, folklore, and anecdotes that showcase Krishna as a supreme being since his childhood.

-One moment he is a prankster and a lover, and in another, he is a ferocious king, a guru and a mentor.
+One moment he is a prankster and a lover, and in another, he is a mighty king, a guru and a mentor.
 These various shades of his character are what makes his devotees fall in love with him.

-The festival of Janmashtami, dedicated to him, is celebrated with great fervour in Mathura and Vrindavan.
-However, it is a PAN-India festival and is celebrated all over the country in states like Delhi, Assam, Manipur, West Bengal, Odisha, Madhya Pradesh, Andhra Pradesh and many other parts of the country.
+The festival of Janmashtami, dedicated to him, is celebrated with great fervour in Mathura and Vrindavan, however, it is a pan-India festival and is celebrated all across the country in states like Delhi, Assam, Manipur, West Bengal, Odisha, Madhya Pradesh, Andhra Pradesh and many other parts of India.

 Lord Krishna was born in a time when the world was a chaotic place and freedom was denied to the people.
 Mother Earth was unable to handle the burden of sins which were committed by innumerable rulers and kings.
 So, according to the legends, Earth went to Lord Brahma to appeal for her safety and peaceful continuation of life.
 Lord Brahma, who is known as the creator of the world turned to the Supreme God, Lord Vishnu for his help who, in return, assured him that soon he will be born on the planet to get rid of all the evils.